 It is an offence to dispose of needles and syringes in an unsafe manner.
 Fines of up to $2,200 apply.

 To minimise the risk, needles, syringes and packaging containing blood or saline should always be placed into a sharps disposal container or sealed container, they should never be placed in a recycle bin or flushed down the toilet.

 Where can I obtain a needles disposal container?

-Queensland Health's Needle and Syringe Programs (NSPs) provide free disposal containers to people at the following centres:
+Queensland Health's Needle and Syringe Programs (NSPs) provide free disposal containers.

 You can also purchase needle disposal containers from most pharmacies.